-However, amid all the new features and smooth upgrade process, some controversies were bound to come in the limelight.
-Actually, it’s a long list- starting from forced updates to shadowy privacy policies.
-Redmond fiddled with the idea of Windows 10 forced updates to make the OS more stable and efficient.
+However, controversies were bound to come into the limelight amid all the new features and a smooth upgrade.
+It’s a long list- starting from forced updates to shadowy privacy policies.
+Redmond fiddled with the idea of Windows 10 forcing updates to make the Operating System more stable and efficient.
 Windows 10 Pro users have the option to delay Windows 10 forced updates, but if you are using Windows 10 Home, you can’t do much about it.

 However, great in intentions, the updates don’t work out this way and have caused problems to the users.

-So, the question remains: How to disable Windows 10 forced updates?
+So, the question remains: How do we disable Windows 10 forced updates?

-Today, we are going to tell you the answer to this question by four different and useful methods.
-These methods to disable Windows 10 forced updates give you more control as a user:
+In this guide, we tell you the answer to this question with five effective methods.
+These methods to disable forced Windows 10 updates give you more control as a user.

 I’ve already written about this method in detail in a previous article.
 Visit this link to disable Windows 10 forced updates by marking your WiFi connection as metered.

 In reality, Windows 10 updates are just another Windows process.
-So, you can stop this process using these simple steps:
+You can stop this process using these simple steps:

-1. To make changes in startup to disable Windows 10 forced updates, open the Run command by pressing Windows + R. Now, type services.msc and hit Enter.
+1. To make changes in startup to disable Windows 10 forced updates, open the Run command by pressing Windows + R. Now, type “services.msc” and press “Enter.”

 4. Now restart your Windows 10 PC to disable Windows 10 forced updates.

-(Windows 10 Home users can’t use this option as it is only for Preview builds of Windows 10 Education, Pro and Enterprise editions.)
+(Windows 10 Home users can’t use these advanced options as it is only for Preview builds of Windows 10 Education, Pro, and Enterprise editions.)

-4. Double-click on it and enable it by choosing the Enable button located at the lop-left.
+4. Double-click on it and enable it by choosing the “Enable” button located at the top left.

-Now the option for disabling the automatic updates download is enabled in Control Panel.
+The option for disabling the automatic update download is now “enabled” in Control Panel.
 Follow the steps below to enable this option: